Pride (In the Name of Love): Legacy

 In 1989, Spin named the song the 65th-greatest single in history.
 In 2004, Rolling Stone placed the song at number 378 on its list of "The 500 Greatest Songs of All Time"; the song was re-ranked to 388th on the magazine's 2010 version of the list.
 The Rock and Roll Hall of Fame selected "Pride (In the Name of Love)" as one of 500 Songs that Shaped Rock and Roll.
 Music television network VH1 ranked the song number 38 on the "100 Greatest Songs of the 80s" countdown in its series The Greatest.
 In 2004, Mojo placed the song at number 63 on its list of the "100 Epic Rock Tracks".

 In 2007, the Roots covered "Pride" in a medley with "Sunday Bloody Sunday" for an NAACP dinner honoring Bono.
 The band also mixed in some of their own "False Media" and bits of Edwin Starr's "War".

+The band would later choose the song to be one of forty songs that would be re-recorded for their 2023 effort Songs of Surrender.
+The new version of the song was the lead single off the album.